MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 An expression is constructed from *operands* and *operators*.
 The operators in an expression indicate which operations to apply to the operands.
 Examples of operators include +, -, *, /, and `new`.
 Examples of operands include literals, fields, local variables, and expressions.

 When an expression contains multiple operators, the *precedence* of the operators controls the order in which the individual operators are evaluated.
 For example, the expression x + y * z is evaluated as x + (y * z) because the * operator has higher precedence than the + operator.
+Logical operations are lower precedence than bitwise operations.

 The following table summarizes MIDL 3.0's operators, listing the operator categories in order of precedence from highest to lowest.
 Operators in the same category have equal precedence.